OktaIT/opp-ldap/README.md

 	```

 	- Note: the password for cacerts is "changeit", you should change this..
+6. Change the SCIM connector base URL to use https in the app configuration in Okta.

 ## Disclaimer & License
 Please be aware that all material published under the [OktaIT](https://github.com/OktaIT/) project have been written by the [Okta](http://www.okta.com/) IT Department but are **NOT OFFICAL** software release of Okta Inc.  As such, the software is provided "as is" without warranty or customer support of any kind.